EBZebra/docs/edge/source/guide/datawedge.md

 #DataWedge Usage and Compatibility

 The DataWedge app makes it possible to fetch barcode data from within an Enterprise Browser application without using the Enterprise Browser APIs.
-Instead, the EB application calls on DataWedge, which scans and acquires the barcode data and enters the corresponding keystrokes into any EB input field.
+This guide explains how to configure an EB application to scan and acquire barcode data using DataWedge, which then enters the corresponding keystrokes into an EB input field of your choosing.

+**Important: Control of barcode scanning hardware is exclusive**.
+When DataWedge is active, the Enterprise Browser Barcode APIs will be inoperable.
+Likewise, an Enterprise Browser app that uses Barcode APIs will prevent other apps (including DataWedge) from accessing the scanner.
+This guide contains instructions for gaining and relinquishing control of scanner hardware.

 **See also: [DataWedge User Guide](https://launchpad.motorolasolutions.com/documents/dw_user_guide.html)**

 ###Enabling DataWedge

 To enable DataWedge from within an Enterprise Browser app, perform the following steps* on the device: